 The endowment seeks to maximize long-term total returns consistent with prudent levels of risk.
 Investment returns are expected to preserve or enhance the real value of the endowment to provide adequate funds to sufficiently support designated university activities.
 The Endowment assets have an indefinite time horizon that runs concurrent with the endurance of the university in perpetuity.
 As such, the investment portfolio assumes a time horizon that may extend beyond a normal market cycle and therefore may assume an appropriate level of risk as measured by the standard deviation of annual returns.
 It is expected that professional management and portfolio diversification will smooth volatility and assure a reasonable consistency of return.
 The endowment's portfolio is expected to generate a total annualized rate of return, net of fees and spending, that is greater than the rate of inflation as measured by the National Consumer Price Index over a rolling 5-year period.
 The Foundation accomplishes these objectives by engaging a number of professional managers who are assigned specific investment mandates for equities, fixed income and alternative investments.

 The Foundation's spending policy governs the rate at which funds are released to fund holders for current spending.
 The Foundation's spending policy is based on a target rate set as a percentage of a rolling market value.
-The current rate is 4.3 percent for fiscal year 2017-18.
+The current stated payout rate is 4.25 percent for fiscal year 2019-20.
 The Board of Directors of The Foundation reviews and approves this rate annually.
 Investment returns earned in excess of the approved spending rate are retained in the endowment principal to protect from the effects of inflation and to allow for growth.
 During periods of investment market decline, endowment distributions for newer funds may, if needed, reduce the fund value to assure that predictable funding is available for individual endowed fund program activities and objectives.